Frequently asked questions

 What's new in PolyBase 2019?

-PolyBase in SQL Server 2019 preview can now read data from a larger variety of data sources.
+PolyBase in SQL Server 2019 can now read data from a larger variety of data sources.
 The data from theses external data sources can be store as external tables on your SQL Server.
 PolyBase also supports push-down computation to these external data sources, excluding ODBC generic types.

 Compatible Data Sources